Justin van Tergouw

-Justin Jeremy van Tergouw (born 20 April 2000) is a Dutch darts player.
+Justin Jeremy van Tergouw (born 20 April 2000) is a Dutch darts player who competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.
 He won the BDO World Youth Championship in both 2017 and 2018.

 Career

 Youth career

 In 2015, van Tergouw won the World Youth Masters, beating Joshua Richardson in the final.

 In 2016 he won the WDF Europe Youth Cup, as well as the World Youth Masters for the second year in a row.
 Justin also qualified for the 2016 PDC World Youth Championship through an international qualifier.
 He lost to Dean Reynolds in the first round.

 In 2017 he won the BDO World Youth Championship beating Nathan Girvan in the final at the Lakeside Country Club.
 Later that year he played in the 2017 PDC World Youth Championship where he reached the third round before losing to Josh Payne.

 In 2018 Justin won the 2018 BDO World Youth Championship, beating Killian Heffernan in the final.

 On 5 August 2018, Van Tergouw won Belgium Masters, his first senior BDO title, beating Glen Durrant in the final 2–1 in sets.